-The Hasso Plattner Institute for Software Systems Engineering (HPI) is, in legal terms, a GmbH (limited-liability company).
+The Hasso Plattner Institute for Digital Engineering is legally a gGmbH (non-profit limited liability company).
 It was founded in October 1998 as part of a public-private partnership.
-The Institute is funded by the non-profit Hasso Plattner Foundation for Software Systems Engineering, which is also the sole interest holder in the company.
+The Institute is funded by the non-profit Hasso Plattner Foundation, which is also the sole interest holder in the company.

 Professor Hasso Plattner has pledged the foundation from his private assets for the day-to-day running of the Institute over a period of more than 20 years.
 Due to his commitment, he is one of the most important private supporters of science in Germany.

 The students at HPI are enrolled at the university, which awards the internationally recognized Bachelor's and Master's degrees to those who have successfully completed their studies.
 Most of the professors working at HPI have a joint appointment to the University of Potsdam.